Julia Mundy

 Julia Mundy is an American experimental condensed matter physicist.
 She was awarded the 2019 George E. Valley Jr. Prize by the American Physical Society (APS) for "the pico-engineering and synthesis of the first room-temperature magnetoelectric multi-ferroic material."
 This prize recognizes an "individual in the early stages of his or her career for an outstanding scientific contribution to physics that is deemed to have significant potential for a dramatic impact on the field."
 She is an assistant professor of physics at Harvard University in Cambridge, Massachusetts.

 Early life and education

 Mundy received bachelor's degrees in chemistry and physics from Harvard University in 2006.
 She also completed a master's degree in chemistry during her fourth year.
-From 2006-2008, she taught high school chemistry, physics and physical science in Baton Rouge and New Haven through Teach for America.
+From 2006 to 2008, she taught high school chemistry, physics and physical science in Baton Rouge and New Haven through Teach for America.

 Mundy received her Ph.D. in applied physics from Cornell University in 2014, where she was a National Science Foundation and National Defense Science and Engineering Graduate Fellow.
 The title of her thesis is "Atomic-Resolution Two-Dimensional Mapping Of Local Bonding Changes At Transition Metal Oxide Interfaces."
 Her thesis advisors were Darrell Schlom, a professor of industrial chemistry at Cornell University, and David A. Muller, a professor of engineering at Cornell University.